4 Working Ways to Fix Excel Toolbar Missing Issue

 Related FAQs:

-In order to access the missing Ribbon or to make it visible, you need to use the keyboard shortcut keys- CTRL + F1 simultaneously.
+Yes, to access the missing Ribbon or to make it visible quickly, you can press the keyboard shortcut CTRL + F1 keys simultaneously.

 How Do I Unhide a Tab Bar in Excel?